shatakratu/bash-backup-script/README.md

 ## Description

-A simple Bash script for backing up folders based on a JSON configuration file.
+A simple Bash script that backs up folders using a JSON config file.

-The script requires jq to parse the configuration.
-Please ensure it is installed before running the script.
+Requires jq to parse the config.

-Each specified folder is archived as a .tar.gz file with a timestamp.
-The script supports multiple backup tasks defined in the config.
+Archives folders as timestamped .tar.gz files.

+Supports multiple backup tasks.

 ## Usage